 You might like: Business Letter Closings and Signoffs

-Alliteration in Advertising, Brands, and Companies
+Alliteration in Advertising and Brands

 Brands and companies love to use alliteration in advertising headlines, tag lines, and company brand names.
 Here is a collection of ads, company and product names, and tag lines that use alliteration.